sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 Discarded anchor data
 ---

 Sensible anchors filter out captured text depending on parameters you set in the field, the anchor, and the method.
-Common parameters resulting in filtering include:

--  the field's data type (currency, date, address, etc)
--  the field's match method (first, last, all)
-- the anchor's start and end
-- the method's id (for example, a Label method filters out all lines that are not closely proximate to other lines)

-Light yellow boxes represent filtered-out anchor data.
+**Light yellow boxes** represent filtered-out anchor data.

 For example, in the following image: